-- Pre-tax discount rates reflect specific risks relating to the relevant segments and the countries in which they operate. - Budgeted revenue the basis used to determine the amount assigned to the budgeted sales volume is the average value achieved in the year immediately before the budgeted year, expected client retentions, adjusted for growth and other known circumstances. - Budgeted operating expenses the basis used to determine the amount assigned to the budgeted costs is the average value achieved in the year immediately before the budgeted year, adjusted for growth and other known circumstances. - Terminal multiple calculated based on a multiple of estimated Year 5 earnings before interest, tax, depreciation and amortisation.
+- Pre-tax discount rates reflect specific risks relating to the relevant segments and the countries in which they operate. - Budgeted revenue the basis used to determine the amount assigned to the budgeted sales volume is the average value achieved in the year immediately before the budgeted year, expected client retentions, adjusted for growth and other known circumstances. - Budgeted operating expenses the basis used to determine the amount assigned to the budgeted costs is the average value achieved in the year immediately before the budgeted year, adjusted for growth and other known circumstances. - Long term growth rate the growth rate used to extrapolate cash flows beyond the budget period.